-In the sport of elite or professional gymnastics, athletes are challenged to perform routines on several unique apparatuses, being scored by a panel of judges on each of their routines.
+In gymnastics, athletes are challenged to perform routines on several unique apparatuses, being scored by a panel of judges on each of their routines.
 Athletes can either compete as a team or an individual, and the athlete with the highest score is the victor.

 The sport has its roots in Greece during the strength and agility components of the early Olympic games.
-Since then, the sport has evolved greatly, included unique apparatuses, and instituted more complex scoring and guidelines.
+Since then, gymnastics has evolved greatly, including the addition of unique apparatuses and the institution of more complex scoring and guidelines.

 The Rules of Gymnastics

 In men's gymnastics, athletes compete on a total of six apparatuses.
 They are the parallel bars, the high bar, the rings, the pommel horse, the floor, and the vault.
 Each apparatus comes with unique skills and challenges.
-Athletes can either compete on all six, which is called the all around, or they can specialize in only a few.
+Athletes can either compete on all six, called the all-around, or specialize in a select few.

-Women's gymnastics has fewer apparatuses than men's, only including uneven bars, beam, floor, and vault.
-Again, each apparatus is unique and requires different skills.
-Female gymnasts can also compete in the all-around, or as specialists.
+Women's gymnastics has fewer apparatuses than men's, only including uneven bars, beams, floors, and vaults.
+Again, each apparatus presents unique challenges and requires a variety of skills to succeed.
+Female gymnasts can also compete in the all-around or as specialists.

 The floor is a 40 ft by 40 ft apparatus consisting of a soft pad on top of springs, allowing the athlete to complete choreographed routines consisting of tumbling passes and other acrobatics.
 The routines require strength, rhythm, and coordination.
 Athletes are scored on their form, landings, and performability.
 Their routines are timed to last no longer than ninety seconds and are set to the music of the athlete's choice.

-Performed only in women's gymnastics, the uneven bars are a set of bars suspended by thick wires and tethered to the floor.
+The uneven bars are a set of bars only performed in women's gymnastics, suspended by thick wires and tethered to the floor.
 They can be adjusted based on athlete preference, but one is always higher than the other, allowing the athlete to transfer from one bar to another.
 Athletes are scored on the completion of skills, form, and their landing.
-This apparatus requires strong core strength and a good rhythm as the athlete moves between and around the bars.
+This apparatus requires ample core strength and a good rhythm as the athlete moves between and around the bars.

 The vault is performed in both men's and women's gymnastics.
 Athletes have a runway that leads up to the vaulting table, giving them time to accumulate power and speed on their run.
 Athletes then propel themselves over the table and onto the landing mat behind it.
 They are scored on the form throughout and their landing position on the mat.
 This apparatus requires speed, strength, and power to propel the athlete over the table high enough to perform flips and twists in the air.

-The pommel horse is only competed in men's gymnastics.
-It consists of a rounded table around four feet off of the ground with two handles toward the middle of the table.
+The pommel horse is only performed in men's gymnastics.
+It consists of a rounded table just under four feet off of the ground with two handles toward the middle of the table.
 The table is 5.25 feet long and 13.8 inches wide.
-Athletes must swing their bodies in a circular motion above the table, making sure not to hit their legs against the table and lose their rhythm.
+Athletes must swing their bodies in a circular motion above the table, making sure not to hit their legs against it and lose their rhythm.
 Athletes must use core muscles and momentum to keep their bodies above the table and are penalized if they come into contact with the table or fall off.

-The high bar is another apparatus that only occurs in men's gymnastics.
-Approximately nine feet off of the ground, athletes must swing their bodies fully around the bar, adding in combinations of releases and turns.
+The high bar is another apparatus that is only used in men's gymnastics.
+Approximately nine feet off the ground, athletes must swing their bodies fully around the bar, adding combinations of releases and turns.
 Athletes must have good hand-eye coordination so that after they release from the bar, they can grab it again and not fall.
 This apparatus requires a lot of core muscle and grip strength.

 Athletes are scored on their ability to complete release moves, their form, and their landing.

 The rings are also an apparatus for men's gymnastics.
 Suspended approximately 10 feet off of the ground, athletes must hold themselves up by using two rings.
-They will perform both moving and still skills where they must rotate their wrists, so as to not get stuck in the rings upon rotation.
-They are scored on their form in the moving and still skills, their ability to hold still skills for at least two seconds, and their landing.
+They will perform both moving and still skills where they must rotate their wrists to avoid getting stuck in the rings upon rotation.
+They are scored on their form in both moving and still skills, their ability to hold still skills for at least two seconds, and their landing.
 This apparatus requires strong upper body strength and core strength, as well as grip strength.

-Athletes compete on one apparatus at the time, with several groups performing on different apparatuses at once during a meet.
-Once every member of a group has competed on the apparatus, the groups will rotate to new apparatuses.
-For women, the Olympic order is vault first, then bars, then beam, and finally floor.
-For men, the rotation order is floor first, then pommel horse, rings, vault, parallel bars, and finally high bar.
-If a group starts on an apparatus that is not at the beginning of this order, they will continue in the same order, eventually competing at all of the different apparatuses.
+Athletes compete on one apparatus at a time, with several groups performing on different apparatuses at once during a meet.
+Once every group member has competed on the apparatus, the groups will rotate to new apparatuses.
+For women, the Olympic order is vault first, followed by bars, beam, and, finally, floor.
+For men, the rotation order is floor first, then pommel horse, rings, vault, parallel bars, and high bar.
+Sometimes a group will start on an apparatus that is not at the beginning of this order.
+In this scenario, they will continue in the same order, eventually competing at all of the different apparatuses.

 Teams and Players

 Gymnasts can either compete as an individual or as a team.
-Teams of four compete for the highest overall score over every event, with three athletes adding their scores on each event.
-For individual gymnasts, they can either compete in one event at a time, or compete in the all-around, where they total their scores for each event.
-These different competitions happen separate from one another, with the team event happening, then the all around, and then the individual event competition.
+Teams of four compete for the highest overall score across every event, with the three athletes who participate in each event adding their scores to the total.
+For individual gymnasts, contestants can either compete in one event at a time or compete in the all-around, where they total their scores for each event.
+These competitions happen separately from one another, with the order of competitions proceeding as follows: team event, all around, and then the individual event competition.

 In each event, gymnasts are scored by a panel of judges.
-The panel all gives scores and they are averaged to get the athlete's final score.
+Each panel member gives their scores, which are averaged to get the athlete's final score.
 In elite or professional gymnastics, athletes are scored both on difficulty and execution.
 Below is an example of a possible score an athlete could receive.

-Execution score is the typical score out of ten that judges provide.
+The execution score is the typical score out of ten that judges provide.
 This score is dependent on the athlete's form, performance, and landing.
 Judges start with a 10.0 and deduct points as they see faults in the performance.
-This score is added to their difficulty score to total the athlete's final score.
+This score is added to their difficulty score to determine the athlete's final score.

 Fouls and Penalties